Understanding data portability for Power Virtual Server

 Power Virtual Server is an Infrastructure as a Service (IaaS) offering.
 As a Power Virtual Server user, you own the data, operating system images, and configuration parameters.
 Power Virtual Server architecture follows a typical on-premises Power deployments to facilitate data portability.
 The infrastructure design enables Power Virtual Server to maintain key enterprise software certification and support as the Power Virtual Server architecture replicates a certified private cloud infrastructure.

 Power Virtual Server provides interfaces and instructions to guide you to copy and store your content on your selected location.
-The content can include data that is stored on the logical volumes, operating system images, and configuration parameters.
+The content can include data that is stored on logical volumes, operating system images, and configuration parameters.

 Migrating the data